 Number of Available Third-party Integrations | More than 7,000 | Nearly 400 |

 Want to know how we tested and set up our demo stores?
-You can follow our guides on building a Wix website in five steps and how to set up your Shopify store.
+You can follow our guides on building a Wix website and how to set up your Shopify store.

 Shopify’s website builder, Online Store 2.0 (OS 2.0), offers customization options such as sections and blocks that provide modularity and flexibility.
 Meanwhile, Wix has a drag-and-drop editing tool called Wix Editor.
 When testing it out, we found that Wix’s editor gives plenty of creative freedom in customization without feeling we needed to learn how to code.
 It can get overwhelming because of the variety of sections you can add.